bookiza/bookiza.old.docs/_posts/2018-07-26-installation.md

 Restart your computer.

 #### Linux
-Use package control to grab the appropriate [node installer](https://nodejs.org/en/download/package-manager/) for your distribution of linux.
+Use package control to grab the appropriate [node installer](https://nodejs.org/en/download/package-manager/) for your distro.
+You can use `homebrew` to install node on a linux machine.

-Once node is installed on your machine check its version with:
+Once node is installed always check its version with:

 `$ node -v`